Common Travel Area: British immigration system from 2021

-On 11 November 2020, the Immigration Act 1971 was amended by adding "An Irish citizen does not require leave to enter or remain in the United Kingdom".
-The Act repeals free movement rights for other EU citizens from 1 January 2021, but makes exceptions for Irish citizens.
+On 31 December 2020, the Immigration Act 1971 was amended by adding "An Irish citizen does not require leave to enter or remain in the United Kingdom..."
+The act repeals free movement rights for other EU citizens from 1 January 2021, but makes exceptions for Irish citizens.
 Guidance from the government also states: "Irish citizens will continue to be able to enter and live in the UK as they do now".

 Identity and immigration checks

 Channel Islands

 Immigration checks are carried out by the Guernsey Border Agency and the Jersey Customs and Immigration Service on passengers arriving in the Channel Islands only from outside the CTA.

+The requirement for EU citizens to present passports to enter the Common Travel Area resulted in a drop of day visitors to Jersey in particular, resolved in 2022 when Jersey (with UK approval) permitted French nationals to enter Jersey on day trips using just their national ID card.
+Guernsey followed suit, permitting French nationals to day trip to Alderney, Sark and Guernsey.
+This concession is likely to end when the Electronic Travel Authorisation becomes applicable to French citizens.

-Republic of Ireland
+Ireland

-In 1997, the Republic of Ireland changed its immigration legislation to allow immigration officers to examine (i.e. request identity documents from) travellers arriving in the state by sea or air (from elsewhere in the CTA) and to refuse them permission to land if they are not entitled to enter.
+In 1997, Ireland changed its immigration legislation to allow immigration officers to examine (i.e. request identity documents from) travellers arriving in the state by sea or air (from elsewhere in the CTA) and to refuse them permission to land if they are not entitled to enter.
 Although formally this applies only to people other than Irish and British citizens, both of the latter groups are effectively covered as they may be required to produce identity documents to prove that they are entitled to the CTA arrangements.
 Targeted controls are conducted along the land border in what are referred to as "intelligence driven operations".
 Air passengers arriving at Irish airports from elsewhere in the CTA are no longer channelled separately from those arriving from outside the CTA.
-Consequently all sea and air passengers must pass through Irish immigration checks administered by the Garda National Immigration Bureau (GNIB).
+Consequently, all sea and air passengers must pass through Irish immigration checks administered by the Garda National Immigration Bureau (GNIB).
 While British citizens are not required to be in possession of a valid travel document as a condition of entry, they may be required to satisfy immigration officials as to their nationality.

 The nature of the Irish controls was described by an Irish High Court judge, Mr Justice Gerard Hogan, in the following terms:

 In 2012, a pilot project was set up to use civilian staff from the Immigration section of the Irish Naturalisation and Immigration Service (INIS) to work with GNIB staff at immigration control at Dublin Airport.
 INIS staff would be responsible for performing all "in-booth" duties (including examining arriving passengers), but would not take part in any matters related to restraint, detention or arrest.